Interview Hoarding: Introduction

-The intuition for this result is as follows.
-Consider a highly sought after physician; one who is offered interviews at the leading programs and who ultimately is matched with her favorite program.
-When interviews becomes cheaper, she will accept more interviews.
-However, as she would already have matched with her favorite program, the interviews she accepts are from inferior programs.
+Increasing the number of interviews a doctor accepts has a negative externality: these interviews can no longer be allocated to other doctors.
+To illustrate, consider a highly sought after physician: one who is offered interviews at the leading programs and ends up matched with her favorite program.
+When interviews become cheaper, she accepts more interviews.\footnote{While we assume that agents have complete information, if there were an arbitrarily small amount of uncertainty about others' preferences, she would accept additional costless interviews.} However, as she would already have matched with her favorite program, the interviews she accepts are from inferior programs.
 These interviews do not help her: she ultimately matches with the same program as before.
-The interviews are, in effect, wasted.
+Her additional interviews are, in effect, wasted.
 We refer to this as \emph{interview hoarding}.
 Interview hoarding has a cascading affect.
 The physicians who otherwise would have filled these wasted interview slots now interview with programs they consider inferior.
-These physicians may have more interviews, but they do not have better interviews in a precise sense: every new interview a doctor has, she rates worse than the program she matched with before.
-Physicians are ultimately divided into three categories: physicians who hoard interview worse than their eventual match; physicians who receive more but worse interviews; and physicians who receive fewer and worse interviews.
-The first category is indifferent between the new costs and the old.
-The latter two categories are harmed under the new cost.
-Thus, when physicians accept more interviews but programs do not react, the ultimate match is Pareto inferior from the physicians' perspective.\footnote{The motivating example in \cref{sec: motivating example} demonstrates that there need not exist a Pareto ranking from the programs' perspective.}
+Such a physician may have more interviews, but she does not have better interviews in a precise sense: she rates every new interview as worse than the program she matched with before.

+This implies a striking result.
+If there is an increase to doctors' interview capacities, but programs do not react, this increase causes the ultimate match to be (Pareto) worse from the matched physicians' perspective.\footnote{The example in \cref{sec: motivating example} demonstrates that there need not exist a Pareto ranking from the programs' perspective.} These doctors fall into three categories: those who hoard interviews worse than their eventual match; those who receive more but worse interviews; and those who receive fewer and worse interviews.
+The first category is indifferent between the new outcome and the old.
+The latter two categories are harmed.
+Even among unmatched physicians, only those who fall through the cracks---meaning that they are unmatched but would be welcomed by some programs---could potentially benefit from an increase.
+At a match rate of 94\%, this means fewer than 6\% of doctors could possibly gain while the overwhelming majority could be harmed.